Vicki L. Bartolini

 B.A., Marshall University

-Early Childhood State, National and International Programs and Policies; Early STEM Literacy; Children's Play; Documentation of Teaching and Learning/ Reggio Emilia
+Early Childhood State, National and International Programs and Policies; Early STEM Literacy; Children's Play; Documentation of Teaching and Learning/ Reggio Emilia; Steering Committee of Teachers Resisting Unhealthy Children's Entertainment at www.truceteachers.org.

-As the 2010 recipient of the Dorothy Reed Williams Faculty Chair Award in the Social Sciences, I plan to continue my work developing a national early STEM (Science, Technology, Engineering and Mathematics) literacy campaign over the five years of the award.
-To this end, I will be analyzing my students' video documentations posted on VoiceThread.com to inform the development of an early STEM literacy model.
+Currently, I am consulting as Associate Advisor to the national STEM Genome, Impact Genome Project with my particular area of expertise in regards to early childhood and STEM.
+As the former recipient of the Dorothy Reed Williams Faculty Chair Award in the Social Sciences (2010-2015), I plan to continue my work developing a national early STEM (Science, Technology, Engineering and Mathematics) literacy campaign.
+To this end, I continue to analyze my students' video documentations posted on VoiceThread.com to inform the development of an early STEM literacy model.
+Most recently, I used these videos during a keynote address to early educators ( http://wheatoncollege.edu/news/) and to policy makers (http://www.trianglecoalition.org/).

-During the past few years, my teaching and research interests have taken me to Namibia and South Africa, Belfast and to Reggio Emilia, Italy, to study early childhood programs.
+During the past few years, my teaching and research interests have taken me to Namibia and South Africa, Belfast, Finland and to Reggio Emilia, Italy, to study early childhood programs.
 My research has focused on the policy arena for early childhood, including state, national and international levels.
-Given this commitment, I attended the 2009 LEAP Leadership Institute in Washington, DC, where I met with members of the MA congressional delegation and their respective staffs.
-I have also served as Vice President and President of the Massachusetts Association of Early Childhood Educators (MAECTE).
+I have served as Vice President and President of the Massachusetts Association of Early Childhood Educators (MAECTE).
 Additionally, I am a member of the Democracy in Groups (DIG), comprised of colleagues from Boston area colleges and universities.
 We research the impact of documentation as it pertains to adult learning.
+And I serve on the Steering Committee of Teachers Resisting Unhealthy Children's Entertainment (www.truceteachers.org).
+Our organization promotes the importance of high quality playful experiences in the lives of young children and their families.

 I particularly enjoy collaborating with P-16 colleagues.
-With my colleagues, we have developed innovative courses and grant funded programs, such as the successful Teaching Scholar Partnership Program through ICO/ NSF.
+With my colleagues, we have written articles, developed innovative courses and grant funded programs, such as the successful Teaching Scholar Partnership Program through ICO/ NSF.

 My frequent travels to study the internationally acclaimed early childhood programs of Reggio Emilia, Italy, have spurred my interest in the documentation of learning.
 In particular, students in my upper level courses use technology to create mini video documentaries of children's learning.

 2011.
-Editor: Focusing a New Lens: STEM Professional Development for Early Education and Care Educators and Programs, Full report and Executive Summary.
+Co-Editor: Focusing a New Lens: STEM Professional Development for Early Education and Care Educators and Programs, Full report and Executive Summary.

 2008.
 Contributing Author: Piense en Arte Think Art Educator's Guide, Fundacion Cisneros.